So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid nest egg.

 2) Do you want to do the math on implementing proven strategies such as a cash barrier, a glide path, and buffer assets?
 If not, a 3.5% rule of thumb might be a better bet.

 3) What has the stock market looked like in the years leading up to you hitting your magic number?
 The worse they have been, the better it is for you.
 The more terrible newspaper headlines you read, the better chances you will have at enjoying a stress-free luxurious retirement and being able to withdraw far more than 4% in your later retirement years.
-If you’re in a position like we are today, and the CAPE ratio is forecasting some storms ahead in the medium-term, then you likely want to be a bit more cautious when planning.
+For example, the CAPE ratio was much higher near the end of 2021 than it is today.
+I was much more nervous for folks who hit their “magic retirement number” at the end of that stock market boom than I am today.